tim-nelson/financial_dashboard/README.md

 # S&P 500 Financial Dashboard
-Financial dashboard for S&P 500 stock data.
+Financial dashboard for S&P 500 stock data using HoloViews Panel.
 ("Specific stock" currently shows only the S&P 500 stock, but I intend to add a drop-down to select any S&P 500 company stock.)

 ## Screenshot of current version: